Air Defense Forces Reveal Results of Air Battle with Russia — online.ua

-During the night of May 11, the Air Force of the Armed Forces of Ukraine managed to destroy 60 Russian drones.
-In addition, another 41 Russian drones were successfully neutralized and did not reach their targets.
+As reported by the Air Force of the Armed Forces of Ukraine, on May 17, thanks to the coordinated efforts of the defenders of Ukrainian skies, 36 Russian attack drones were successfully destroyed.
+Moreover, 6 more enemy drones-simulators were neutralized and did not reach their targets.

 Points of attention

-- The situation in Sumy region was affected by the attack, highlighting the ongoing conflict between Ukraine and Russia.
+- The successful defense efforts took place in the east, north, south, west, and center of Ukraine, showcasing the resilience and strategic defense capabilities of the Ukrainian sky defenders.

-- The defenders of the sky call for unity and perseverance in the face of threats, emphasizing the importance of holding the sky for victory.
+- The Air Defense Forces of Ukraine send a rallying call to hold the sky together and achieve victory in the ongoing battle against enemy attacks, emphasizing the importance of unity and vigilance.

-On the night of May 11 (from 02.00 on May 11), the enemy attacked with 108 Shahed attack UAVs and simulator drones of various types from the following directions: Bryansk, Shatalovo, Millerovo, Primorsko-Akhtarsk — Russia, Primorsk — TOT of Zaporizhzhia region, Gvardiyske — TOT of Crimea.
+During the night of May 17, the enemy carried out an attack with 62 Shahed attack UAVs and simulator drones of various types from the directions: Kursk, Orel, Shatalovo — Russian Federation, Gvardiyske — TOT Crimea.

-The air attack was repelled by aviation, anti-aircraft missile troops, electronic warfare units and mobile fire groups of the Defense Forces of Ukraine.
+Aviation, anti-aircraft missile troops, electronic warfare units, and mobile fire groups of the Defense Forces of Ukraine were involved in the destruction of enemy targets.

 More on the topic